kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 Kafka needs to know your laptop's hostname for the Python application to connect to it.
 The other Docker instances are on the same Docker network due to the —-link setting when the containers are started.
 The Python example is not within a docker container, and will require code running on your laptop to connect to kafka.
 Setting the advertised host name is one way to enable that connection.

+Without ADVERTISED_HOST_NAME being set, everything except the python code that reads from the kafka topics and writes to Event Store will work.

 The shell script uses the value returned from the command.
 ```
 ipconfig getifaddr en0
 ```